BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Conclusions, summary and outlook

 The fourth and final group of experiments are those that either produce massive amounts of time-ordered data, or very high-resolution data.
 Important examples are ACT , SPT, Simons Observatory, and CMB-S4.
 These will all require a fundamental redesign of the existing code base, simply to handle the massive amounts of memory and network communication efficiently.
 Additionally, experiments that observe only a fraction of the sky, but at high angular resolution, cannot employ the spherical harmonics basis that we currently use for component separation without introducing large degeneracies and singular modes; all spatial modes need to be constrained by at least one experiment for the current implementation to work properly.
 Developing a new version of the Bayesian framework that can handle higher levels of parallelization, and also use more general basis sets, is thus an important goal for future work.

 Returning to the specific scientific results derived by the \BP\ project, we note that cosmological constraints derived from LFI and \WMAP\ alone will never be competitive in terms of overall uncertainties as compared to an HFI-based analysis.
 Nevertheless, many interesting results have been established during the course of the project.
-Some of the most noteworthy among these are the following: \begin{enumerate} \item We have, at least partially, succeeded in integrating the LFI 44\,GHz channel into a statistically viable low-$\ell$ CMB likelihood.
-In the process, we have identified two important break-downs of the current 44\,GHz instrument model, namely a limited range of scanning rings for which the gain model appears to break down, and a general short-coming of a simple $1/f$ model to describe correlated noise in both the 30 and 44\,GHz channels.
-Understanding the nature of these systematic errors, and mitigating them, is an important goal for the immediate future (and may be possible even before the current suite of papers goes into press!).
-For now, however, only the Northern Galactic hemisphere may be used for cosmological low-$\ell$ polarization analysis. \item We have for the first time constructed a full, dense, low-resolution CMB covariance matrix that accounts for marginalization over a wide range of important systematic time-ordered effects, including gain, bandpass, and foreground corrections, in addition to the usual correlated noise.
-This results in a low-$\ell$ polarization likelihood that yields results consistent with the latest HFI analyses, and a best-fit value of the reionization optical depth of ${\tau=0.060^{+0.015}_{-0.013}}$.
+Some of the most noteworthy among these are the following: \begin{enumerate} \item We have succeeded in integrating the LFI 44\,GHz channel into a statistically viable low-$\ell$ CMB likelihood.
+Two key algorithmic steps that were required for this were, firstly, to implement a more flexible gain smoothing algorithm stiff than a hard boxcar average, and, secondly, to model a previously unknown additional correlated noise contribution on 0.01--1\,sec time scales.
+Less important, but still notable, improvements include more efficient ADC corrections and removal of known bandpass artefacts.
+After making all these corrections, we are not currently aware of any significant outstanding systematic effects in the \Planck\ LFI data. \item We have for the first time constructed full dense low-resolution CMB and frequency map covariance matrices that account for marginalization over a wide range of important systematic time-ordered effects, including gain, bandpass, and foreground corrections, and correlated noise.
+This results in a low-$\ell$ polarization likelihood that yields results consistent with the latest HFI analyses, and a best-fit value of the reionization optical depth of $\tau=0.066\pm0.013$.
 The associated $\chi^2$ goodness-of-fit statistics are statistically acceptable, although there might be weak hints of excess power, possibly due to the break-down of the $1/f$ noise model. \item We have produced a statistically consistent and joint estimate of the CMB dipole using both \Planck\ and \WMAP\ data.
-The best-fit dipole amplitude of $3359.5\pm1.9\muK$ is consistent with all published results, including the latest HFI-based measurements, and the quoted error estimate is derived strictly within the well-defined Bayesian statistical framework. \item We are for the first time able to fit a physically meaningful spectral index of polarized synchrotron emission using both \WMAP\ and \Planck.
+The best-fit dipole amplitude of $3362.7\pm1.4\muK$ is consistent with all published results, including the latest HFI-based measurements, and the quoted error estimate is derived strictly within the well-defined Bayesian statistical framework. \item We are for the first time able to fit a physically meaningful spectral index of polarized synchrotron emission using both \WMAP\ and \Planck.
 This is the direct result of performing a truly joint analysis with LFI and \WMAP\, as described above, using information from one experiment to break degeneracies within the other. \end{enumerate}